UniversalDependencies/docs/_cs-overview/tokenization.md

 * In general, tokens are delimited by whitespace.
 * Punctuation (recognized by the corresponding Unicode property) that is conventionally written adjacent to the preceding or following word is separated during tokenization.
-  This includes the following special cases:
+  Some special cases worth mentioning:
   * An abbreviation marked by a period, as in *atd.* “etc.”, becomes two tokens, *<b>atd</b>* and *<b>.</b>*.
 The same holds for ordinal numbers *(<b>1.</b>)*
   * A compound containing a hyphen becomes three tokens (two words and the hyphen), as in *česko-slovenský* “Czech-Slovak”, *česko-německý* “Czech-German” or *německo-český* “German-Czech”.
   * Exception: Decimal numbers are normalized (the Czech decimal comma is converted to the English decimal point) and kept as one token, e.g. *<b>2.1</b>*.